nginyc/rafiki/docs/src/user/client-create-inference-job.include.rst

-To create an model deployment job, you need to submit the app name associated with a *completed* train job.
+To create an model deployment job, you need to submit the app name associated with a *stopped* train job.
 The inference job would be created from the best trials from the train job.

 Example: